ricsirigu/ricsirigu.github.io/src/data/blog/security-standards-you-should-know/index.md

 <h2 id="risk--governance-standards">🏛 Cybersecurity Risk & Governance Standards</h2>

-These focus on aligning cybersecurity with business strategy, legal compliance, and enterprise risk appetite.
+These standards and frameworks help align cybersecurity with overall business risk management, regulatory expectations, and IT governance.
+They are typically used by executive teams, risk officers, and GRC leaders to shape policy, prioritize security investments, and ensure accountability.

 - <a href="https://www.isaca.org/resources/cobit" target="_blank" rel="noopener noreferrer"><strong>COBIT</strong></a> – *IT Governance and Management Framework*
   Offers a comprehensive framework for developing, implementing, monitoring, and improving IT governance and management practices, often used by auditors and enterprise GRC programs.